 Let’s explore these choices.

-What are the healthiest ways to break up with a friend?
+What are the healthiest ways to break up with a friend for your mental health?

 Withdrawal and Avoidance